Pylons/pyramid/docs/designdefense.rst

-We're truly hoping that the amalgamation of components in :app:`Pyramid` will appeal to at least two currently very distinct sets of users: Pylons and BFG (usually ex-Zope) users.
-By unifying the best concepts from Pylons and BFG into a single codebase (and leaving the bad concepts from their ancestors behind), we'll be able to consolidate our efforts better, share more code, and promote our efforts as a unit rather than competing.
-We'll be able to shortcut pointless pack mentality which results in a *much larger* duplication of effort, represented by competing but incredibly similar packages, each built upon a specific low level stack.
+We're truly hoping that the amalgamation of components in :app:`Pyramid` will appeal to at least two currently very distinct sets of users: Pylons and BFG (often ex-Zope) users.
+By unifying the best concepts from Pylons and BFG into a single codebase and leaving the bad concepts from their ancestors behind, we'll be able to consolidate our efforts better, share more code, and promote our efforts as a unit rather than competing pointlessly.
+We hope to be able to shortcut the pack mentality which results in a *much larger* duplication of effort, represented by competing but incredibly similar applications and libraries, each built upon a specific low level stack that is incompatible with any other.
 We'll also shrink the choice of credible Python web frameworks down by at least one.
 Some overlap of functionality to achieve these goals is expected and unavoidable, at least if we aim to prevent pointless duplication at higher levels.

 Pyramid Uses A Zope Component Architecture ("ZCA") Registry
 -----------------------------------------------------------